Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 Permission table diagram

 What makes this model useful is that it answers a harder question than "can you access this?"
 It answers "who can you access it for?”
+A manager with payroll access for their direct reports is a fundamentally different thing from a manager with payroll access for the whole company, and the data shape reflects that.

 Permission diagram 1